LRA-QC/intrusion-detection/README.md

 Intrusion detection script in python

-This script will scan the network of your choice and will alert you of devices not present in the whitelist.
+This script will scan the network of your choice and will alert you of any devices not present in the whitelist.
 The whitelist is a list of MAC address that YOU trust.
-The first time you run the script the whitelist will be empty, it's up to up to add your trusted devices to the whitelist.
+The first time you run the script, the whitelist will be empty, it's up to up to add your trusted devices to the whitelist.

 See the whitelist section for more information